Caswell County, North Carolina: Civil rights movement

+In the 20th century, during the era of school segregation in the United States, many African American students in Caswell County attended Caswell County Training School, later renamed Caswell County High School in the early 1960s.
+Vanessa Siddle Walker's 1996 book, Their Highest Potential: An African American School Community in the Segregated South, provides detailed insights into this school, which is no longer in operation and now a designated site on the National Register of Historic Places in Caswell County.

 By the end of the 1960s, Caswell County's public schools were beginning to fully integrate.
 A decade and a half earlier in 1954, the U.S. Supreme Court ruled in Brown v.
 Board of Education that racial segregation in public schools was unconstitutional.

 In a later decision by the Court in May 1955 known as Brown II, school districts were given the ambiguous order to desegregate "with all deliberate speed."
 Like many school boards in the South at the time, the Caswell County Board of Education interpreted the Court's ambiguity in a manner that served to delay, obstruct, and slow the process of racially integrating its schools.

 The Board of Education's resistance to integration had already been emboldened by North Carolina's passage of the Pupil Assignment Act in April 1955.
 The legislation gave county school boards full school placement authority.
 Driven by the act's power, the Pearshall Plan's passage, and the prevailing anti-integration sentiment of the white community, the school district kept assigning children to schools in a segregated manner.

 In response to these developments, fifteen local African American parents presented a petition to the school district in August 1956 calling for the abolition of segregation, which the board refused to consider.
 Undeterred, the parents organized protests that included the NAACP.
 A federal lawsuit was subsequently filed in December 1956 asking for the immediate desegregation of Caswell County and North Carolina schools.